dinkur/dinkur-windows/README.md

-# Dinkur .NET
+# Dinkur for Windows

-Dinkur .NET client libraries and desktop application.
+Dinkur desktop application for Windows, using the Windows App SDK (WinUI 3) framework.

 ## Contributing